Kandeel4411/RedditWallpaperBot/README.md

 # RedditBackground
 A Bot for Reddit that gets top Hot sorted picture from a given Subreddit and sets it as background.
+(Windows only currently)

 ## Prerequisite
 * Must have git, python and pip installed.